Wilfried Bedfian

-Wilfried Bedfian (born 9 July 2001) is a professional footballer who plays as a goalkeeper for AG Caennaise.
+Wilfried Bedfian (born 9 July 2001) is a professional footballer who plays as a goalkeeper for club Thionville.
 Born in France, he represents Cameroon internationally.

 Career

 On 29 November 2018, Bedfian signed his first professional contract with Châteauroux.
 He made his professional debut with Châteauroux in a 3–1 Coupe de la Ligue loss to Chamois Niortais F.C. on 13 August 2019.

 International career

 Born in France, Bedfian is of Cameroonian descent.
 He was called up to represent the Cameroon U20s at the 2021 Africa U-20 Cup of Nations.
 He played for the Cameroon U23s for a set of 2023 U-23 Africa Cup of Nations qualification matches in March 2023.